SSoundSlicr

 • If the MP3 does not download, check browser download permissions and look for an error message in the tool panel.

-• If the extracted audio is shorter than expected, the source MP4 may have damaged timing data or multiple tracks that are not handled by the MVP flow.
+• If the extracted audio is shorter than expected, the source MP4 may have damaged timing data or multiple tracks that are not handled by the current version flow.

 If a task keeps failing, try a short sample from the same source.
 A short test can confirm whether the issue is the format, the file size, the source codec, or the browser environment.